-During Q1 2023, a significant drop in inpatient civil conversion orders was observed.
-Several factors likely contributed to this including: seasonal reduction in competency evaluation and restoration orders leading to fewer non-restorable clients; and decreased systemwide waiting times leading to fewer civil conversion orders being issued.
+During Q2 2023, a moderate statewide increase in inpatient civil conversion orders was observed.
+A likely factor that contributed to this increase would be a small rebound effect in total competency services demand following seasonal reduction in competency evaluation and restoration orders, which led to fewer non-restorable clients.